eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Hash

-`Hash` is the process of transforming a string into a fixed-length key or value.
+Is the process of transforming a string into a fixed-length key or value.
 A data string will always produce the same hash, so it is used as a means of checking the content of the string against the expected content.

 * * *